-To summarize, in our experiments, we study the results of recommendation from two perspectives.
-One is the top recommended items made by the evaluated models.
-The other is recommendation accuracy and their relative performance ranking order among the four models evaluated.
+In summary, in our experiments, we study the results of the recommendation from two perspectives.
+One is the top-$N$ recommended items made by the evaluated models.
+The other is the recommendation accuracy and the relative performance ranking orders among the four models evaluated.

-As a strong evidence of data leakage, we find that ``future items'' present among the top recommended items.
-In reality, these ``future items'' are only available in the system after the timestamps of test instances.
-It is impossible to recommend a phone that is released in 2021 to a user at a time point in 2020.
+As a strong evidence of data leakage, we find that ``future items'' present among the top-$N$ recommended items.
+In reality, these ``future items'' are only available in the system after the timestamps of the test instances.
+It is impossible to recommend a phone that is released in 2022 to a user at a time in 2020.
 Recommending a future item at a past time point is not realistic and it is a sign of invalid offline evaluation setting.
-We further show that when more ``future data'' is added to the training set, the top recommendation items become more dissimilar from the recommendation lists when no data leakage exists.
+We further show that when more ``future data'' are added to the training set, the top-$N$ recommended items become more dissimilar from the recommendation lists when there is no data leakage.
 Again, this result supports our argument that user-item interaction distributions change along the addition of ``future interactions''.

 Through experiments, we find that presence of ``future data'' in training indeed affects recommendation accuracy.
-We show that HR@20 values differ between experiments with no future data and experiments with ``future instances'' in training.
-Hence, when data leakage exists, the recommendation performance is no longer reflective of a model's actual performance, in realistic or production setting.
+We show that HR@20 values differ between experiments with no ``future data'' and experiments with ``future instances'' in training.
+Hence, when data leakage exists, the recommendation performance is no longer reflective of a model's actual performance in realistic or production setting.
 We also observe the swapping of ranking positions in terms of recommendation performance among the four evaluated models.
-It shows that the presence of ``future data'' makes it impossible to compare model performance and to decide which model will be performing better in recommendation.
-Our findings are consistent with and also explains results in earlier studies~\cite{exploreDataSplit, rigorousEvaluation}, that reproducibility of recommendation performance by baseline models are affected by data splitting strategies.
-We show that different amount of ``future data'' leads to unpredictable ranking order changes, thus impeding the reproducibility of recommendation performance.
+It shows that the presence of ``future data'' makes it impossible to compare model performance and to decide which model will perform better in recommendation.
+Our findings are consistent with and explain results in earlier studies~\cite{exploreDataSplit, rigorousEvaluation}, that reproducibility of recommendation performance by baseline models is affected by data splitting strategies.
+We show that different amount of ``future data'' leads to unpredictable ranking order, thus impeding the reproducibility of recommendation performance.

 Findings from our experiments call for a revisit of the offline evaluation setting, for a better simulation of the actual context when the test instances took place.